jmayank23/YellowTaxiAnalysis/README.md

 Features were normalized using a standard scalar, and we employed both Linear Regression and XGBoost models for prediction.

-#### Model 1
+#### Task 1: Trip Duration Prediction

-For our first task, we chose an XGBoost regressor.
-We took the latitude and longitudes of pickup and dropoff locations, day, time, and month to predict the duration of a given trip.
-Similarly to our first model, we opted for a 80/20 train-test split with an evaluation metric of RMSE.
+We tested the Linear Regression and XGBoost regressor.
+We used the latitude and longitudes of pickup and dropoff locations, day, time, and month to predict the duration of a given trip.
+We opted for a 80/20 train-test split with an evaluation metric of RMSE.
 The hyper paramteters for the model were the default for SparkXGBRegressor.

-#### Model 2
+#### Task 2: Demand Forecasting

-For our second task, with our features preprocessed using the methods described above, we fed the data into an XGBoost regressor with and 80/20 train-test split of 6 months of data.
-The goal of this model was to take the features of day, time, month, pickup location, holiday, and timeslot to predict the number of taxis needed at every hour timeslot to meet demand.
+We tested the Linear Regression and XGBoost regressor.
+From our preprocessed features preprocessed we used day, time, month, pickup location, holiday, and timeslot to predict the number of taxis needed at every hour timeslot to meet demand.
 The hyper parameters for the model were the default for SparkXGBRegressor.
+Here, timeslot refers to 60 minute intervals of the day, so all taxis requested from 12 midnight to 1 am on a given day got clubbed into the timeslot with index 0, taxis between 1AM and 2AM for clubbed into timeslot index 1 and so on.

 ### Result

-#### Model 1
+#### Task 1: Trip Duration Prediction

 - Data Pre-Processing and Feature Engineering:
 Data preprocessing involved merging trip data with geographical zone information, converting timestamps into more granular time features (e.g., month, day, hour), and encoding categorical data.
 Missing values were imputed based on their mean or mode as appropriate, ensuring robustness in the model training process.

 - Model Evaluation:
 XGBoost and Linear Regression models were trained on an 80/20 split of the data.
 The Linear Regression model utilized standardized features to prevent scale discrepancies from influencing the model’s performance.
 The XGBoost model was configured with default settings, focusing on capturing nonlinear patterns and interactions between features.
 The performance of the models was assessed using the Root Mean Squared Error (RMSE) metric, computed on the test dataset.
 The Linear Regression model achieved an RMSE of 42.43, indicating the average prediction error in minutes.
 The XGBoost model demonstrated a slightly better performance with an RMSE of 41.25.

-#### Model 2
+#### Task 2: Demand Forecasting

 - Data Pre-Processing:
 We extracted day, month, and hour from the tpep_pickup_datetime to enrich our dataset with additional temporal features.
 Utilizing the USFederalHolidayCalendar, we identified public holidays to examine their impact on taxi usage.
 We created indices representing 15-minute, 30-minute, and 60-minute intervals throughout the day to analyze patterns in taxi demand.